 Clubhouse Rentals.
 Only residents of Dune Acres may rent the use of the Clubhouse during the months of April through November for private events and parties.

 Official Town Forms.
 Download and print official forms for vehicle registration, dog licenses, emergency property information, house key program, improvement location permit applications, and contractor registration.
 Change your listing in the Town telephone directory, or order additional directories.

 Indiana Dunes National Lakeshore News Releases.
 Keep up to date with news releases from our Indiana Dunes National Lakeshore neighbor through their archive of news releases.
 Some of their announcements have a direct effect on the residents of Dune Acres.

 Mineral Springs Road Railroad Crossing.
 Indiana statutes govern the length of time that a railroad train may block a street.
 Here are some things that you can do if this statute is violated.

 Additional Information.
-Information on schools, libraries, shopping, utilities, telephone and internet service, rubbish and garbage collection, voting, and other information of interest to Town residents.
+Information on schools, libraries, shopping, utilities, telephone and internet service, rubbish and garbage collection,transportation, services for seniors, voting, and other information of interest to Town residents.

 Lyme Disease is spread primarily through the bite of the deer tick.
 Learn to recognize the symptoms, and read about treatments.

 Preparedness.
 Natural disasters are a fact of life.
 Each

 area of the country has its own challenges.
 Regardless of where you

 live, it's important to have plans in place to ensure that you and